FAQ

 Categories organize bills for filtering and reporting.
 Current built-in categories include housing, utilities, food, transportation, insurance, debt, subscriptions, child/family, medical, savings, and other.

-Manual assignment lets you pick which paycheck should fund a bill.
-If you leave it blank, Steady Path automatically assigns bills based on due dates, safe timing, and available paycheck money.
+Manual assignment lets you pick which gig payout, paycheck, or income source should fund a bill.
+If you leave it blank, Steady Path automatically assigns bills based on due dates, safe timing, and available income.

 How do I mark a bill paid?